Your digital business toolkit 🇧🇪

 - Notification to the parastatal body responsible for your sector.

-This is the heart of Belgian business administration.
+This can be considered the heart of Belgian business administration.

 Web address: www.entreprise.fgov.be